What is the goal of CTPAT?

 - Priority consideration at CBP’s industry-focused Centers of Excellence and Expertise

-In late July of 2018, CBP proposed new Minimum Security Criteria (MSC) that will enhance supply chain security by updating some of the existing simply criteria and adding new simply criterias.
-After a dialog and socializing period with the Trade, CBP plans to make the new MSC requirements effective the first quarter of 2019.
+In coordination with a COAC Working Group in late July of 2018, CBP proposed new Minimum Security Criteria (MSC) that will enhance supply chain security by updating some of the existing criteria and adding new MSCs.
+After a dialog and socializing period with the Trade, on May 3, 2019, CBP announced the finalization of updated Minimum Security Criteria.
+The new MSCs are documented in a series of MSC booklets, one for each business entity type eligible for CTPAT membership.
+Key additions to the MSCs include Corporate Security, Vision & Responsibility, Cybersecurity, and Agricultural Security.

 - Using your internet browser, navigate to the CTPAT Portal homepage